SixSq/old.sixsq.github.com/_jobs/job-100-sales-manager.md

 Minimum requirements include:

-  * 10+ years track record in sales and negotiation, preferably in software-as-a-service sales
+  * 10+ years track record in sales and negotiation, preferably in software-as-a-service sales.
-  * Familiarity with Edge and Cloud technologies, and their opportunities & challenges
+  * Familiarity with Edge and Cloud technologies, and their opportunities & challenges.
   * Fluency in French and English.
-Other languages are an asset
+Other languages are an asset.

 Equivalent qualifications will be considered.
 Be creative!